 On your arrival in South Africa, you will probably want to communicate with your friends and family abroad.
-Thanks to the country's developed and modern telecommunications network, you can quite easily subscribe for a land line, mobile phone, or even obtain an Internet connection.
+Thanks to the country's developed and modern telecommunications network, you can quite easily acquire a land line, mobile phone, or an internet connection.
 Take the time to compare the packages and prices offered by each service provider before choosing the one which best suits your needs.

 For more information regarding packages and facilities offered, please refer to your preferred service provider's website (find useful links below).
 Note that both Telkom and Neotel offer personalized services and attractive packages.

 Online subscription is possible in the case of both service providers.
-Your request will then be assessed by a technician in terms of infrastructure, required material and coverage, etc. The agency will then contact you for an appointment regarding the installation of your land line.
+Your request will then be assessed by a technician in terms of infrastructure, required material and coverage, etc. Subsequently, the agency will contact you for an appointment regarding the installation of your land line.

 The mobile telephony market is continuously developing in South Africa.
 Indeed, 90% of the country enjoys mobile network coverage.
-The market is shared by several service providers, namely Cell C, Vodacom, MTN South Africa, Virgin Mobile and 8ta which is a subsidiary of Telkom.
+The market is shared by several service providers, namely Cell C, Vodacom, MTN South Africa, Virgin Mobile and Telkom Mobile.

 - a copy of your latest bank statement